Why we need to talk about the Black Lives Matter movement

 This deep-rooted racism displays itself through many forms such as microaggressions.
 This is referred to by lawyer and political and women’s rights activist Dr Shola Mos-Shogbamimu as the ‘weaponisation of whiteness’, and it is incumbent across all key areas including the UK’s economic structure, justice system, academic institutions, and the workplace.

-The UK regularly sees disproportionate treatment from the police against Black people: for example, a recent statistic shows that a Black person is 28 times more likely to be searched than a White person.
+The UK regularly sees disproportionate treatment from the police against Black people: for example, one study showed that a Black person is 28 times more likely to be searched than a White person.
 Equally, the cases of Sarah Reed, Sean Rigg, and Mark Duggan, to name but a few, show that the UK police force have engaged in brutal force.

 Our way of life in the UK – social , economic, cultural, political – is predicated on underlying racist views.
 This is what we mean by structural racism.
 If the majority of UK citizens took an unconscious bias test, what would the result be?
 It could possibly show that many citizens would associate Black people with criminality or would suspect Black people as less likely to do their job to the same standard as White people.
 This must change.